What is Epilepsy?

 Petit malis known as an absence seizure with mild reactions such as eyes blinking rapidly or the person staring into space.

 Partial (focus) seizures cause confusion and failure to communicate, nausea, abdominal pain and muscle contractions lasting for a few minutes.

-Grand mal is the most severe, causing a person to lose consciousness, fall to the ground and become jerky, followed
+Grand mal is the most severe, causing a person to lose consciousness, fall to the ground and become jerky, followed by disorientation and fatigue.

-on the patient’s scalp to record brain wave activity.
+Diagnosing epilepsy may include brain imaging, blood work and electroencephalogram (EEG).
+EEGs are conducted by putting electrodes on the patient’s scalp to record brain wave activity.
 Other imaging tests that may be used are CT or MRI scans that help our team determine if there are any lesions in the brain that may be causing the seizures.

 What are the Risk Factors for Epilepsy?

 Risk factors can make a person more likely to have seizures and epilepsy.
 Some risk factors can include:

 - Babies who are born small for their age.

 - Babies who have seizures in the first month of life.